Potting Shed vs. Greenhouse: The Honest Comparison for UK Gardeners

 The Core Difference: Light vs. Insulation

 At a glance, the difference seems obvious.
 One is glass; the other is wood.
-But the functional difference is about solar gain versus thermal retention.
+The functional difference is about solar gain versus thermal retention.

 - Greenhouses are designed to maximise solar gain.
 They are 90% glass.
-This makes them perfect for heat-loving crops in summer, but they freeze instantly in winter without expensive heating.
+This makes them perfect for heat-loving crops in summer.
+They freeze instantly in winter without expensive heating.

 - Potting Sheds are a hybrid.
-They typically feature a large glass front and roof section (angled to catch the sun), but with solid timber back and side walls.
-This sacrifices some light for significantly better heat retention and security.
+They feature a large glass front and roof section angled to catch the sun.
+The solid timber back and side walls sacrifice some light for significantly better heat retention and security.

 1. Growing Performance: Which Yields More?